andrewchouman/StockDataChartingSoftware/README.md

 ###### Developed by: Andrew Chouman
 ###### Last modified: August 29, 2018

 This tool allows users to visualize the effectiveness of a stock market algorithm.
-The user can compare the time series of a stock's price to a time series of an algorithm they designed to predict its movements. **It's designed handle hundreds of thousands of data points without losing its responsiveness.** A description of all the tools included in the software are provided below.
+The user can compare the time series of a stock's price to a time series of an algorithm they designed to predict its movements. **It's designed to handle hundreds of thousands of data points without losing its responsiveness.** A description of all the tools included in the software are provided below.

 ## Quick Start
 Download the folder and open of the HTML document in your preferred browser (Google Chrome or Safari are recommended).
 Click on the `Choose File` button and select a correctly formatted data file (`sample_data.csv` is included).
 Use the control panel at the bottom of the screen to use the tools.
 For the sample data, I would recommend toggling to the log Predictor to see it better.